buttso/testing-weblogic/README.md

 This application demonstrates how Java EE applications can be effectively tested using Arquillian on WebLogic 12.1.3.
 The application contains a set of JUnit tests that you should examine.
 The tests will be run as part of the Maven build.
-The tests require a locally running instance of WebLogic (please see setup instructions).
+The tests require a running instance of WebLogic (please see setup instructions).

 WebLogic 12.1.3 supports Java EE 6 and some key Java EE 7 APIs -